Wage and Hour Division (WHD)

 What are an employer’s obligations regarding inbound travel under the FLSA?

 The FLSA applies independently of H-2B and requires employers covered by the FLSA to pay costs that are primarily for the benefit of the employer if such costs would take a non-exempt employee’s wages below the FLSA minimum wage.
-As discussed in the preamble to the 2012 H-2B Final Rule (published February 21, 2012 and effective as of April 23, 2012), the Department views the inbound transportation costs to be primarily for the benefit of the H-2B employer.
+As discussed in the preamble to the 2015 H-2B Interim Final Rule (published April 29, 2015), the Department views the inbound transportation costs to be primarily for the benefit of the H-2B employer.
 Under the FLSA, there is no difference between deducting a cost directly from a worker’s wages and shifting a cost to the worker.
 Therefore, failure to reimburse such worker-incurred costs would be a de facto deduction from the first week’s wages that would constitute a minimum wage violation under the FLSA for employers subject to the Act if bearing such costs would effectively bring the worker’s wages below the minimum wage.

 This principle does not apply to the reimbursement of meal costs as the FLSA regulations state that meals are always regarded as primarily for the benefit and convenience of the employee.
 Thus, the employer’s FLSA obligation does not extend to the first workweek reimbursement of meal costs.